 We are particularly interested in communities of practice which can be convened in collaboration with other institutions and would therefore favour the opportunity to co-finance and co-brand them.

-For the 2019-2020 period we are prioritising the following themes or issues to support on the basis of the sessions at the 2019 OTT Conference.
-We will be able to support 5 of these communities, as a pilot (but we welcome other suggestions for others):
+We are prioritising the following themes or issues to support on the basis of the sessions at the OTT Conference in 2019.
+We will be able to support five of these communities, as a pilot (but we welcome other suggestions for others):